thinkst/canarytools-docs/docs/guide/terminology.md

 ## Flock pending queues

-Flocks can limit the number of Birds which are commissioned into them with per-flock canary limits.
-When a flock has reached its canary limit, the flock is full.
-New birds can still be assigned to a full flock by adding them to that flock's pending queue.
+Flocks can limit the number of Birds which are commissioned into them with per-flock Canary limits.
+When a Flock has reached its Canary limit, the Flock is full.
+New Birds can still be assigned to a full Flock by adding them to that Flock's pending queue.

-Birds will automatically commission from the pending queue as soon as there is space for them in the flock or the limit is disabled.
+Birds will automatically commission from the pending queue as soon as there is space for them in the Flock or the limit is disabled.

 ## Managers